mediacloud/backend/doc/controversies.markdown

 5. Repeat 3. and 4. until no new controversy links are found or the max number of iterations is reached.

-6. Dedup stories by duplicate media source, duplication title, or duplicate url.
+6. Dedupe stories by duplicate media source, duplication title, or duplicate url.

 7. Add the `<controversy name>:all` tag to each story in the controversy.